Pattern statistics in faro words and permutations: Patterns in faro permutations

 \begin{thm} The image by $f$ of $\p_n$ is the subset $B'_{3n-2,n-1}$ of dispersed Dyck paths in $B_{3n-2,n-1}$ that neither start nor end with $UD$ and where any two consecutive occurrences of $UD$ are separated by exactly one step. \end{thm}

-\begin{proof} The two previous theorems imply that $f(\p_n)$ is the set of dispersed Dyck paths in $B_{3n-2,n-1}$ that neither start nor end with $UD$ and that avoid the patterns $FF$, $DDD$, $UUU$, $DDUU$, $UDUD$, $DDF$ and $FUU$, which is exactly the dispersed Dyck paths that neither start nor end with $UD$ and where any two consecutive occurrences of $UD$ are separated by exactly one step. \end{proof}
+\begin{proof} The two previous theorems imply that $f(\p_n)$ is the set of dispersed Dyck paths in $B_{3n-2,n-1}$ that neither start nor end with $UD$ and that avoid the patterns $FF$, $DDD$, $UUU$, $DDUU$, $UDUD$, $DDF$ and $FUU$, which is exactly the dispersed Dyck paths that neither start nor end with $UD$ and where any two consecutive occurrences of $UD$ are separated by exactly one step.
+Indeed, in any dispersed Dyck path, the subpath between two consecutive occurrences of $UD$ is necessarily of the form $D^iF^jU^k$ for $i,j,k\geq 0$.
+Then, the avoidance of $FF$, $DDD$ and $UUU$ implies that $i,j,k\leq 1$, and the avoidance of the other patterns implies that $i+j+k=1$ as claimed. \end{proof}

 Thus, we deduce a one-to-one correspondence $g$ between length $n$ faro permutations and dispersed Dyck paths of length $n$, where $g(p)$ is obtained from $p\in\p_n$ by removing all occurrences of $UD$ in $f(p)$.
 For instance, if $p=1243576$ then $f(p)=FUDFUDUUDDUDFUDUUDD$ and $g(p)=FFUDFUD$.